Standards of Satisfactory Academic Progress

 CGPA Requirements

 A change in grade must be resolved by the end of the term following the term in which the grade was originally issued.
-Grade changes must be submitted from the faculty to the University registrar on the official “Grade Change Form", with the instructor's signature.
+Grade changes must be submitted from the faculty to the University registrar on the official “Change of Grade Authorization Form”, with the instructor's signature.
+All grade changes are subject to administrative approval.

 Computation of Cumulative Grade Point Average

 The cumulative Grade Point Average (CGPA) is computed by assigning every component a percentage based on its portion of the total hours comprising the student's program.
 Quality points are assigned to each grade given.
-The CGPA will be calculated by totaling the assigned quality points
+The CGPA will be calculated by totaling the assigned quality points.